This post may contain affiliate links that help Mike keep the posts coming but cost you zero extra. Please see my disclosure page for more details.

-1) It visually and physically distinguishes your running checking account from money you’ve set aside for a rainy day, vacation, or down payment.
+1) It visually and physically distinguishes your running checking account from the money you’ve set aside for a rainy day, vacation, or down payment.

 2) Your money is FDIC insured (up to $250,000 with some additional fine-print details).
 Money under your mattress is not…

 3) The money in a savings account is ‘liquid,’ meaning you have access to it immediately should you need it.
-There is value to having money in this form rather than invested in stocks, real estate, or a business.
+There is value to having money in this form rather than investing in stocks, real estate, or a business.
 It could take days, weeks, or months to actually see money from those investments, and in times of crisis that could put you in a tough spot.

 4) The fact that you have an account created for ‘savings’ may mentally push you to save more than if you just kept your cash in the checking account.

 5) It will earn some interest…